m-onofri/treehouse-techdegree-project-6/README.md

 php -S localhost:4000
 ```

-In your browser, go to http://localhost:4000/ and see the blog.
+In your browser, go to http://localhost:4000/ and see the app.

 To run the tests, run in your terminal
 ```